dukecct/coding-out-loud/README.md

 ### Episode 2 - *Topic TBA*

-With guest host [Holly Cui](https://github.com/hollyyfc) (Duke Class of 2023, BS in Statistics with Data Science Concentration and Minor in Computer Science)
+With guest host [Holly Cui](https://github.com/hollyyfc) (Class of 2023, BS in Statistics with Data Science Concentration and Minor in Computer Science)

 :spiral_calendar: Tuesday, January 11, 2022 | 4:00 – 5:00 PM EST
 :tv: Watch on YouTube *(Link to be added)*